Join An Information Session

 Interview Process

-Applicants may be asked to participate in our evaluative interview process upon initial review by the MBA admissions committee.
-Interviews are conducted in person or via video conference.
+Applicants may be asked to participate in our evaluative interview process upon initial review by the Katz Admissions Committee.
+While not a strict requirement of every prospective candidate, evaluative interviews are conducted regularly.
+Shortly after you submit your online application, you may receive an e-mail invitation to register for an interview.
+Interviews may be conducted in person or via video conference.
 We regret that we cannot conduct telephone interviews.
-Details are provided in the interview invitation.

 Rolling Admissions Information